viditchopra1500/find-lib-in-cpp/README.md

- A C library that searches a given directory for a file.
+ A C++ library that searches a given directory for a file.
 The directory may have nested sub-directories which contains the file.
 It returns the location of the file.
 If there are multiple files with the same name, the lib returns every file’s location.